tumagonx/nwjs_docs_old/Save-persistent-data-in-app.md

 ## EJDB
 [EJDB](https://github.com/Softmotions/ejdb) (Embedded JSON Database engine) is a simple & fast database engine based on Tokyo Cabinet.
 It's usage copies MongoDB - you can easily make dynamic queries and sort/paginate the result.
-The fast queries and easy-to-use API make it the best choice for node-webkit.
+The fast queries and easy-to-use API make it a very good choice for node-webkit.

+## NeDB
+[NeDB](https://github.com/louischatriot/nedb) (Node embedded database) is a pure javascript database for Node.js (unlike EJDB, you don't need to compile anything).
+It implements the most common subset of MongoDB's and can be used to persist data or simply as an in-memory datastore.
+Even though it's not native, it's still fast enough for desktop apps (40k reads/s, 10k writes/s).

 ## Web Storage